 CNC graduates of this program receive an ITA certificate of completion and credit for level one technical training of their apprenticeship.

-Apprentices who want to schedule their technical training at CNC should contact CNC's School of Trades.
 Apprentices and employers must register apprenticeships with the ITA.
-For application forms or more information, call 1-866-660-6011 or visit www.itabc.ca.
+For application forms or more information, visit www.itabc.ca or call 1-866-660-6011.